 Given satisfactory replies to enquiries you will be offered the tenancy of the property, subject only to the terms of the tenancy agreement, the payment of the deposit, the agreed advanced rent and the landlord’s agreement that the tenancy can proceed.

 IDENTIFICATION.
 To support your application you will need to provide two forms of identification.
 These could be a birth certificate, full driving licence, full 10-year passport, ID card or new style national insurance card and a recent utility bill from your current address.

 3. DEPOSITS AND RENT

-A security deposit is required for all tenancies and usually amounts to one and a half months rent.
+A security deposit is required for all tenancies and usually amounts to 5 weeks rent.
 This deposit is in addition to the advanced rent payment required.
 In compliance with legislation, deposits will be protected under the My Deposits Scheme.

 Should rent and deposit be paid by cheque we must have at least 7 banking days to allow for clearance.
 Alternatively you may pay by cash or bank transfer.